If you feel that your breasts have not fully developed or are looking to restore shape and volume, then you may benefit from breast augmentation.

 Implant Infection is uncommon (less than 1% chance) but can be serious when it occurs as it usually requires removal of the implant.
-A new implant cannot be put back in place until at least 3 months after the infection has settled.
+A new implant cannot be put back in place until at least three months after the infection has settled.

-Under or overcorrection – You will always be involved in the decision making process to ensure that you are happy with the size of your breasts after the operation.
+Under or overcorrection – You will always be involved in the decision-making process to ensure that you are happy with the size of your breasts after the operation.
 Occasionally some patients will feel that they would have liked to be bigger (very rarely smaller).
-We cannot guarantee the final size and we will never place implants that are too large for your breast tissue to handle as this increases the risk of problems further down the line.
+We cannot guarantee the final size, and we will never place implants that are too large for your breast tissue to handle as this increases the risk of problems further down the line.

-Some asymmetry is common before surgery and this will be pointed out to you.
+Some asymmetry is common before surgery, and this will be pointed out to you.
 After surgery, the asymmetry may remain and sometimes can be more noticeable.

 Some altered sensation to the breasts after breast implant surgery is common.
 This usually relates to some numbness near the scar, and oversensitivity of the nipples.
-This gradually settles down, but may take several months to do so.
+This gradually settles down but may take several months to do so.
 A few patients may get numbness of the nipples.

 Is there a link between breast implants and breast cancer?
 There is no evidence to suggest a link between breast implants a breast cancer.
 Over recent years, a rare type of breast lymphoma has been shown to be caused by breast implants.
 The risk with the type of implants we use is currently taught to be around 1 in 60,000.
 The cancer is known as Anaplastic Large Cell Lymphoma (ALCL).
 The latest official guidance can be found here.

-Standard breast augmentation (round implants) £4700
+Standard breast augmentation (round implants) from £4700

-Standard breast augmentation (tear shaped implants) £4900
+Standard breast augmentation (tear-shaped implants) from £4900

-Breast augmentation with Exchange of implants £4700
+Breast augmentation with Exchange of implants from £4700

-Breast implants combined with Breast lift (small lift) £6500 (full lift) £7000
+Breast implants combined with Breast lift (small lift) £6500 (full lift) from £7000

 Removal of breast implants only £3500

-All inclusive costs for 1 year following surgery
+All inclusive costs for one year following surgery